premieroctet/php-stream-protocol/README.md

-# PHP Stream Protocol
+# PHP Stream Protocol ▲

-A PHP library for handling AI streaming protocols, particularly the Vercel AI SDK Stream Protocol.
+A PHP library for handling the [Vercel AI SDK Stream Protocol](https://ai-sdk.dev/docs/ai-sdk-ui/stream-protocol#data-stream-protocol).
 This package provides an easy-to-use interface for creating streaming AI responses with support for tool calls, attachments, and various AI providers.

 ## Features